 “We’re not saying that Zoom interviews are bad,” said another of the study’s co-authors, Devin Burns.
 “What we’re saying is that you can’t fairly compare them with face-to-face sessions, and employers need to keep things standardized.”

-Tip for job-searchers: make a point of addressing everyone
+Tip for online job searchers: make a point of addressing everyone

-Another tip the researchers offer is for virtual job applicants to make a point of addressing all online observers who are participating in the interview, and not only the ones who are most immediately visible.
+Another tip the researchers offer: make a point of addressing all online observers who are participating in the interview.
+That means also including the ones who are not immediately visible.

 The third co-author, Denise Baker, said future studies should look at how other variables influence the ratings of the applicants.
 These factors could include gender and interview quality.
 “Participants will wear mobile eye-tracking glasses to examine whether the visual cues people pay attention to differ between video-mediated and face-to-face observation,” she said.